 Waterhouse (and his spiritual brethren in the pre-Raphaelite movement) has been tremendously influential in illustrating the fantastic, but what I’m going to do is look at some of the other artists working around this time.
 We’ll see how the same stylistic tics and influences emerge, but there’s a sense of interplayof experimentation and even perhaps levitythat I think makes for more ambiguous, interesting images.
 Images that have, in my opinion, ultimately shaped just as much contemporary illustration.

-- A Read of Ice and Fire: A Dance With Dragons, Part 39 1 min ago on
+- Spoiler Thread for A Read of Ice and Fire, Part 8!
+1 min ago on

-- The Bane of Banality: Frodo Baggins 1 hour ago on
+- C.S.
+Lewis: Moral Fantasist 1 hour ago on

-- Words of Radiance Reread: Chapter 58 4 hours ago on
+- Five Books with Fictitious Works of Art 4 hours ago on